KnowledgeCaptureAndDiscovery/somef/README.md

 - **Forks url**: Links to forks made of the project
 - **Full name**: Name + owner (owner/name)
 - **Full title**: If the repository is a short name, we will attempt to extract the longer version of the repository name
-- **Funding**: Funding information associated with the project. **Note**: Currently, this information is only extracted from existing `codemeta.json` files within the repository.
+- **Funding**: Funding information associated with the project. **Note**: This information is extracted from existing `codemeta.json` files within the repository.
+When using `-e`, the project data is enriched with OpenAIRE, adding:
+  - `project_code`: Project code
+  - `project_title`: Project title
+  - `project_acronym`: Project acronym
+  - `grant_id`: Call/grant identifier
 - **Identifier**: Identifier associated with the software (if any), such as Digital Object Identifiers and Software Heritage identifiers (SWH).
 DOIs associated with publications will also be detected.
+When using `-e`, the following enrichment identifiers are also added:
+  - `openalex_id`: OpenAlex ID for the software
+  - `openaire_id`: URL to the OpenAIRE explore page
+  - `swhid`: Software Heritage identifier (for Zenodo DOIs)
 - **Images**: Images used to illustrate the software component
 - **Installation instructions**: A set of instructions that indicate how to install a target repository
 - **Invocation**: Execution command(s) needed to run a scientific software component